Making dreams come true

 By granting Frances' dream, Jennie aimed to raise awareness in the community of mental health issues, in particular, depression by assisting a researcher who was working towards an understanding of mental health illnesses and whose goal was to develop and trial effective strategies for alleviating the suffering caused by them.

 Jennie Thomas has so far helped 57 students achieve their dreams.
-She offers scholarships in other areas - environment, enabling, music and art - through the University of Newcastle Foundation.
+She offers scholarships in other areas - environment, enabling, music and art - through the Office of Alumni and Philanthropy.

 Medical Research scholarships are funded under the umbrella of HMRI, although all the recipients are University of Newcastle students.
 Frances' amazing story, while unique and inspiring, is only one example of how far one student's research has affected not only the Newcastle community, but also the world, through the generosity of one lady, Jennie Thomas.